Allegations of Barack Obama spying on Donald Trump: October 2020: Trump pushes for arrests

-July 2025: Trump's Second Term Accusations and calls for investigation
+July 2025: Trump's second term Gabbard accusations and calls for investigation

 On July 18, United States Director of National Intelligence Tulsi Gabbard distributed documents that she insinuated placed guilt for certain members of the Obama administration, that she termed "treasonous", and were a part of the Obamagate conspiracy theory.
 Several days later Trump accused and affirmed Gabbard's allegations during a July 22 meeting with the Philippine President Bongbong Marcos, where he claimed Obama attempted a failed "coup" in the 2016 election which implicated former President Obama for treason.
 That same day a spokesperson for Obama's office stated that normally out of respect for the office of the Presidency, Obama's office rarely made public comments, however as Trump's claims were both "outrageous" and "bizarre" the situation called for a response.
 The spokesperson added that these allegations were attempts at "distraction".
 Political commentators have suggested that by distraction, that Trump was using the Obamagate conspiracy theory to deflect allegations that Trump was involved with the Jeffrey Epstein sex trafficking scandal.
 These allegations were widely circulated earlier in July by former Trump ally and head of Department of Government Efficiency Elon Musk, who accused Trump of collusion with the deceased child predator and trafficker on Musk's X social media platform.
 The next day July 23, the Justice Department announced a strike force that would investigate the documents that Gabbard had discovered.
 On July 25, Trump stated that "He owes me, Obama owes me big," as Obama had immunity from prosecution due to Trump's legal battles for presidential immunity which were broadened on July 1 with the Trump v.
 United States ruling.
 Subsequently in late July, FBI director Kash Patel claimed to have discovered a secret room inside FBI headquarters at the Hoover Building.
 Inside the room was a collection of "Burner Bags" filled with documents which according to Patel were evidence of members of the Obama administration colluding in the Obamagate conspiracy.
 Patel claimed that there was a secret room in the Hoover Building in June during an interview with Joe Rogan on the Joe Rogan experience.

-August 2025: Attorney General Declares a grand jury investigation
+August 2025: Attorney General Bondi declares a grand jury investigation

 In early August of 2025, United States Attorney General Pam Bondi decreed that a grand jury investigation would be initiated after Gabbard and Patel's allegations were made public.
 Later on August 10, Vice President JD Vance appeared in an interview on Fox News where he predicted that there would be numerous indictments coming in the near future, after Patel and Gabbard's alleged discoveries.